Knetic/wisk/README.md

 I tend to make _lots_ of small projects.
 Utilities, gems, modules, websites, services - everything.
 And every language and framework requires a different project file structure, meaning that in order to even build "hello world" you need to bear a lot of project-specific file structures and contents in mind. `wisk` allows you to build a skeleton _once_, then reuse it to speed up the creation of new projects.

-`wisk` makes more of a different with more complex templates.
+`wisk` makes more of a difference with more complex templates.
 Your company probably makes projects with very common dependencies, patterns, names, and boilerplate code for every project.
 Updating this boilerplate content, or even making a new project, can be daunting without using a skeleton project.
+With `wisk`, you  can make a single skeleton with all of the dependencies, structure, conventions, and written once, and used to generate many projects.

 ###Will this work for my favorite language?